sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Changes from version 03 to version 04:

 - Re-index label values in the CDDL.
-- Added a section describing the CoSWID model in detail.
+- Added a Section describing the CoSWID model in detail.
 - Created IANA registries for entity-role and version-scheme

 Changes from version 02 to version 03: